andrewaddo/awsbaseline/content/reliability/high availability/_index.md

 weight = 1
 +++

-This section discusses the importance and various requirements to take into consideration when creating a highly available infrastructure.
+This section discusses how AWS can help you achieve high availability for cloud workloads, across compute, SQL databases and storage services.
 You will also find hands-on labs that you can try at the end of the section before configuring your own system.
 Let’s begin!

 ### What are the expected outcomes?